nullmastermind/inkscape-for-trace/packaging/macos/README.md

 ### Requirements

-ℹ️ _These tend to change as development progresses (as they already have a few times) and I won't deny that there's usually more than one way to do something, but I can only support what I use myself.
+ℹ️ _The following is bound to change as development progresses and I won't deny that there's usually more than one way to do something, but I can only support what I use myself.
 So feel free to experiment and deviate, but know that __it is dangerous to go alone!
 Take this 🗡️.___

 - A __clean environment__ is key.
   - Make sure there are no remnants from other build environments (e.g. MacPorts, Fink, Homebrew) on your system.